Trigger Thumb

 How do you treat trigger thumb?

 Sometimes trigger thumb in children can go away on its own with time.
 It is OK to check the child’s thumb as they grow.
-Trigger thumb may be more likely to go away in a younger child with trigger thumb.
+Trigger thumb may be more likely to go away in a younger child.

 As the child gets older, sometimes the trigger thumb may begin to affect their hand use.
 We often start with watching and waiting.
 Treatment options include surgery or splinting.

-• Surgery is often more effective than splinting.
+- Surgery is preferred and recommended over splinting.
 Surgery is done in the Operating Room.
-It requires your child to be put under anesthesia.
+It requires your child to receive anesthesia.

 Children’s Mercy Hand Surgery